eyalabraham/nixie-tube-clock/README.md

 + LED multi function indicator: seconds or blink rate change when errors
 + Self adjusting time
   + NTP based
-  - Visible indication when no connection to time source
+  - (not implemented) Visible indication when no connection to time source
-  - Default time and time keeping when no connection to time source
+  - (not implemented) Default time and time keeping when no connection to time source
 + Intensity control and dimming of tubes based LDR light sensor
 + Watchdog communication protection between Raspberry Pi and AVR controller
 + Nixie protection; ‘slot machine’ effect